 We proudly offer the bios of our accomplished teachers.

 Kim Brittingham is the author of the memoir Read My Hips (Three River Press) and Write That Memoir Right Now (AudioGo).
-She blogs on her website Kim Brittingham.
+She has been teaching blogging for 14 years and has written blog posts for dozens of businesses, from apparel manufacturers to financial professionals.
 She has published nonfiction at Salon, iVillage, and Fresh Yarn, and she was the founder of Café Eighties magazine.

 is the executive editor and founder of Social Media News NY.
 He was a founding producer for The New York Times website, senior editor of GenomeWeb, executive producer of Nassau News Live and New York editor for TechWeb.
 He has written for United Press International, The New York Times, the Danbury News-Times, the Wilson Daily Times, and the Washington Daily News, among others.
 He is the vice president of the New York City chapter of the National Association of Hispanic Journalists.
 He has taught for Hofstra University and the Graduate School of Journalism at Columbia University.
 He holds a BA from North Carolina State University and an MS from Columbia University.